honza-kasik/cpu-mem-usage-monitor/README.md

 # cpu-mem-usage-monitor
-Very simple bash and gnuplot script to monitor cpu and memory usage in graph
+Very simple bash and gnuplot (>=5.0) script to monitor cpu and memory usage of given process in graph